Klutz Press

-Klutz is a publishing company started in Palo Alto, California in 1977.
-It was acquired by Nelvana in April 2000, and became a subsidiary of Scholastic Inc. in 2002.
+Klutz is a publishing company founded in Palo Alto, California, United States, in 1977.
+It was acquired by Canada-based Nelvana in April 2000, and became a subsidiary of Scholastic Inc. in 2002.

+History

 The first Klutz book was a how-to guide titled Juggling for the Complete Klutz, which came provided with juggling beanbags attached in a mesh bag.
-The book was created by three friends who graduated from Stanford University: Darrell Lorentzen, John Cassidy, and B.C.
+The book was written by three classmates who graduated from Stanford University: Darrell Lorentzen, John Cassidy, and B.C.
 Rimbeaux.

-Since then, the company has continued to specialize in activity-driven books sold along with other items needed for the activity.
+Since then, the company continued to specialize in activity-driven books, sold along with other items needed for the activity.
 Not all the books are about developing a skill; there has also been a geography book containing, among other physical attachments, packets of rice corresponding to the average daily caloric intake among the poorest people of the world.
-Many of their books are spiral bound and teach various crafts.
+Many of the books are spiral bound and teach different crafts.
 The items needed are usually included with the book, e.g. the juggling guide.
-The Klutz credo is: Create wonderful things, be good, have fun.
+The Klutz credo is: "Create wonderful things, be good, have fun."